danyalrehman/danyalrehman.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a postdoctoral research scientist at the [Mila &ndash; Qu&eacute;bec AI Institute](https://mila.quebec/en/) under [Yoshua Bengio](https://en.wikipedia.org/wiki/Yoshua_Bengio) working on generative models for scientific discovery.
-I am also a visiting researcher at the [Broad Institute of MIT & Harvard](https://www.ericandwendyschmidtcenter.org/) under [Jim Collins](https://en.wikipedia.org/wiki/James_J._Collins) developing deep learning models for molecular discovery.
+I'm a postdoctoral research scientist at [Mila &ndash; Qu&eacute;bec AI Institute](https://mila.quebec/en/) under [Yoshua Bengio](https://en.wikipedia.org/wiki/Yoshua_Bengio) working on generative models for scientific discovery.
+I am also a visiting researcher at the [Broad Institute of MIT & Harvard](https://www.broadinstitute.org/) under [Jim Collins](https://en.wikipedia.org/wiki/James_J._Collins) developing deep learning models for molecular discovery.

 Previously, I completed a joint Ph.D. in Mechanical Engineering and Computational Science & Engineering from the [Massachusetts Institute of Technology (MIT)](https://www.mit.edu/).
 During that time, I was awarded fellowships from the Martin Family Society of Fellows for Sustainability and the Abdul Latif Jameel (J-WAFS) World Water and Food Systems Lab.
 Prior to that, I completed my undergraduate degree in Mechanical Engineering with High Honours from the [University of Toronto](https://www.utoronto.ca/).